-In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no binding ability of histone H3 to DNA within chromatin surrounding the proximal 5'-upstream region from positions -2138 to +164 of the OBF1 gene based on their hyper-acetylation levels.
-In clone cl.2-1, in particular, K9/H3 and K27/H3 (and probably K23/H3) certainly possessed weak binding ability of histone H3 to DNA based on their considerable hyper-acetylation levels at the early stage.
-Further, the weak binding ability was dramatically increased at the middle stage and remained unchanged at the late stage based on their hypo-acetylation levels (Fig. 7-13).
-Accordingly, the structure of chromatin surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, should be loose form in DT40 cells.
-On the other hand, in clone cl.2-1, the chromatin structure should change to considerable loose form at the early stage and thereafter change to tight form at the middle and late stages.
-These facts agreed with the findings that the gene expression of OBF1, which is high level in DT40 cells, is slightly decreased at the early stage in clone cl.2-1 and thereafter dramatically suppressed to very low (or no) level at the middle and late stages (see Fig. 7-10).
+In DT40 cells, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no binding ability of histone H3 to DNA within the chromatin surrounding the proximal 5'-upstream region from positions -2138 to +164 of the OBF1 gene based on their hyper-acetylation levels.
+In clone cl.2-1, in particular, K9/H3 and K27/H3 (and probably K23/H3) certainly possess a weak binding ability of histone H3 to DNA based on their considerable hyper-acetylation levels at the early stage.
+Further, the weak binding ability is dramatically increased at the middle stage and remains unchanged at the later stage based on their hypo-acetylation levels (Fig. 7-13).
+Accordingly, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, is the loose form in DT40 cells.
+On the other hand, in clone cl.2-1, the chromatin structure changes to the considerable loose form at the early stage and thereafter changes to the tight form at the middle and later stages.
+These facts agreed with the findings that the gene expression of OBF1, which is a high level in DT40 cells, is slightly decreased at the early stage in clone cl.2-1 and thereafter dramatically suppressed to a very low (or no) level at the middle and later stages (see Fig. 7-10).

-In DT40 cells and clone cl.2-1 at any cultivation stages, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibited no (or low) binding ability of histone H3 to DNA within chromatin surrounding the proximal 5'-upstream region from positions -2005 to +231 (and two distal 5'-upstream regions) of the PCAF gene based on their hyper-acetylation levels with insignificant changes

-(in case of clone cl.2-1) (Chap.
-5).
-Accordingly, the structure of chromatin surrounding the proximal $\sim$ 2.0 kb 5'-upstream region of the gene, which may consist of $\sim$ 10 nucleosomes, should be loose form in both DT40 cells and clone cl.2-1.
-However, as in DT40 cells, so in clone cl.2-1 the gene expression of the PCAF gene is really very low at the early stage but thereafter gradually and dramatically increased until the late stage (see Fig. 7-10).
-Consequently, other unknown mechanisms, including further distal 5'-upstream regions, should be expected to participate in transcription of the gene, and the examined proximal and distal 5'-upstream regions are assumed to poorly correlate with its transcription, regardless of their loose form in both DT40 cells and clone cl.2-1.
+In DT40 cells and clone cl.2-1 at any cultivation stages, the five Lys residues (K9/H3, K14/H3, K18/H3, K23/H3 and K27/H3) exhibit no (or a low) binding ability of histone H3 to DNA within the chromatin surrounding the proximal 5'-upstream region from positions -2005 to +231 (and two distal 5'-upstream regions) of the PCAF gene based on their hyper-acetylation levels with insignificant changes in case of clone cl.2-1 [Chap.
+5].
+Accordingly, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream region of the gene, which may consist of ~10 nucleosomes, is the loose form in both DT40 cells and clone cl.2-1.
+However, as in DT40 cells, so in clone cl.2-1 the gene expression of PCAF is really a very low at the early stage but thereafter gradually and dramatically increased until the later stage (see Fig. 7-10).
+Consequently, other unknown mechanisms, including further distal 5'-upstream regions, are expected to participate in the gene expression of PCAF, and the examined proximal and distal 5'-upstream regions are assumed to poorly correlate with its gene expression, regardless of their loose form in both DT40 cells and clone cl.2-1.

-These results, together with the previous inference speculated from changing patterns in gene expressions of these transcription factors [Chap.
-4], surely indicated that at the late cultivation stage clone cl.2-1 seems to be dependent on OBF1 and considerably distinct from wild-type DT40 cells in the manner of gene expressions of IgM H- and L-chains in appearance (Fig. 7-1(L)).
+These results, together with the previous inference speculated from changing patterns in gene expressions of the four transcription factors [Chap.
+4], surely indicated that at the later cultivation stage clone cl.2-1 seems to be dependent on OBF1 and considerably distinct from wild-type DT40 cells in the way of gene expressions of IgM H- and L-chains in appearance (Fig. 7-1(L)).